hullchar/DataAnalystResume/README.md

 # Data Analyst Resume
-<br>Professional 1-Page and 2-Page Resume for potential opportunities and growth
+<br>Professional Resume for potential opportunities and growth

-## Table of contents
-- 1 Page Resume
-- 2 Page Resume

 ## Contact
 Please see my Linkedin to contact me - https://www.linkedin.com/in/charhull/